Can large language models reason about medical questions?: Datasets

 \section{Datasets}

-\paragraph{USMLE (MedQA)} \cite{Jin2021-jo} gathers historical questions from the United States Medical Licensing Examination (USMLE), which targets trained medical professionals.
+\paragraph{MedQA-USMLE} \cite{Jin2021-jo} gathers historical questions from the United States Medical Licensing Examination (USMLE), which targets trained medical professionals.
 The questions are notorious for being challenging as they often require strong problem-solving skills coupled with comprehensive medical knowledge.
 Each question features a description of a medical case and a question that emulates the real clinical setting.
 The more recent MMLU dataset~\citep{Hendrycks2020-jw} has 31 validation and 272 test USMLE questions (around 105 words/question).
 In Appendix \ref{apdx:medqa-vs-mmlu}, we benchmark both USMLE datasets and found the MedQA USMLE dataset to be more difficult.
-The USMLE-MedQA data does not come with explanations.
-Instead, we use the USMLE-MMLU CoTs from \cite{Chung2022-lf} that are available from {\url{https://github.com/jasonwei20/flan-2}}.
+The MedQA-USMLE data does not come with explanations.
+Instead, we use the MMLU-USMLE CoTs from \cite{Chung2022-lf} that are available from {\url{https://github.com/jasonwei20/flan-2}}.

 \paragraph{MedMCQA} \cite{Pal2022-ph} is a large-scale multiple-choice question answering collected from Indian medical school entrance exams (AIIMS and NEET-PG).
 The MedMCQA covers a broad range of medical topics (dentistry, psychiatry, surgery, \ldots) and requires being able to follow a variety of reasoning types (logic, factual, comparison, \ldots).
 However, questions are often more knowledge-centred than the USMLE questions, which tend to focus more on problem-solving skills.